tmolnar0831/ansible-docker_engine/README.md

 docker_engine
 =========

-A simple role that installs the Docker Engine on Debian Linux
+A simple Ansible role that installs the Docker Engine on Debian Linux

 Requirements
 ------------